How Changing 22 Words Upped Sales By 16% [case study]

 About the author, Dustin Walker

-Since 2013, Dustin has been helping brands stand out with messaging that strikes like a spitball at a cocktail party (too gross?).
+Since 2013, Dustin has been helping brands stand out with messaging that strikes like a spitball at a school board meeting (too gross?).
 His work has delivered measurable results for Kiva, LivePlan, HotelTonight and far too many startups to count.
 He owns CopyGuide.
 Pester him on Linkedin.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}